jamesob/docker-bitcoind/README.md

 With most software this doesn't matter too much, but running an authentic copy of Bitcoin Core is really important!

+## **Warning**: don't trust Docker

+Consider whether your use of Bitcoin requires Docker.
+When you use a container runtime, you are using a lot of additional code written by other people, e.g. `runc`, `docker`, potentially `docker-compose`, potentially `podman`.

+Is it necessary to rely on these dependencies?
+More code running underneath bitcoind is more chance for someone to meddle with the operation of your node.

+## **Warning**: don't rely on Dockerfile particulars

+This repo may change Dockerfile implementation.
+Although the container interface itself (i.e. volume mounts, operational behavior) will remain stable, the implementation of how that happens is subject to change.

+If your use relies on the particulars of, for example, the retrieval script (`get-bitcoin.sh`), please pin your usage of this repo to a particular git hash.

 ## Tags available